Unqualified-Developers/Lottery/README.md

 # Lottery
 **A lottery application which is small but strong.**
+It can generate random numbers in the range you entered.
+You can set the quantity and even the number(s) you want to ignore.

 ## Requirement
 **A Windows equipment with `.NET Framework 4.8` or higher.**